 Commitment to our customers

-- We’ll notify all property owners or occupiers at least 24 hours before commencing any planned maintenance or upgrades that may affect them
+- We’ll notify all property owners or occupiers at least 24 hours before starting planned maintenance or upgrades that may affect them.

-- We’ll give advance notice to property owners or occupiers before urgent work is carried out on private property, and we will also give written notification of the work
+- We’ll give advance notice to property owners or occupiers before urgent work is carried out on private property.
+We'll also give written notification of the work.

-- Employees and contractors of Hutt City Council and Wellington Water will carry identification: they have to show you this if they need to enter your property
+- Employees and contractors of Hutt City Council and Wellington Water will carry identification.
+They must show you this if they need to enter your property.

-- We’ll reinstate any private property disturbed by us or our contractors to a standard as close as practical to that existing before the work was carried out
+- We’ll reinstate any private property disturbed by us or our contractors.
+This will be done to a standard as close as practical to the eixisting before the work was carried out.

-- We’ll help you to locate any public or private wastewater pipelines within your property
+- We’ll help you locate public or private wastewater pipelines within your property.

-- We’ll respond to urgent work requirements (non-availability of wastewater service, and significant health, safety and/or environmental risk) within an hour
+- We’ll respond to urgent work requirements within an hour.
+Urgent work is the non-availability of wastewater service, and significant health, safety and/or environmental risk.

-- We’ll respond to non-urgent work requirements (nuisance or partial disruption to wastewater service) within 24 hours
+- We’ll respond to non-urgent work requirements within 24 hours.
+Non-urgent work is nuisance or partial disruption to wastewater service.

 Who's responsible for drains?

-You own and are responsible for all drains, pipe work and plumbing which service your property and which are upstream of the point of service.
+You own and are responsible for all drains, pipe work and plumbing that service your property and which are upstream of the point of service.

 Where can I find the ‘point of service’?